inmnin/EKD-ICANN2024/README.md

 # MAKD
-We provide a pytorch version implementation of the MAKD method.
+We provide a pytorch implementation of the MAKD method.

 # For the fine-tune of teacher the model on different datasets:
 The fine-tuned teacher model weights for different datasets are expected to be stored in different folders of Teacher_Model.
 Users can either fine-tune them themselves on different datasets before testing them, or using our submitted teacher model weights:https://userscloud.com/e5g1rffrq1pp.